rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

     - Tutorials
 ---

-This tutorial guides you to create a web application and deploy it in the rapyuta.io platform with docker build recipe.
+This tutorial guides you to create a web application and deploy it in the rapyuta.io platform with the docker build recipe.

 ## Learning objectives
-The tutorial will show you how to use a dockerfile to build an executable of a package.
+The tutorial will show you how to use a docker file to build an executable of a package.

 ## Prerequisites